w3f/polkadot-wiki/docs/learn/learn-xcm-usecases.md

     controls into other accounts on that remote chain.
   - **Asset Teleportation**: movement of an asset happens by destroying it on one side and creating a clone on the other side.
-  - **Reserve Asset Transfer**: there may be two chains that want to nominate a third chain, where one includes a native asset that can be used as a reserve for that asset.
-Then, the derivative form of the asset on each of those chains would be fully backed, allowing the derivative asset to be exchanged for the underlying asset on the reserve chain backing it.
+  - **Reserve Asset Transfer**: Asset Hub serves as the primary reserve location for DOT, where parachains can hold derivative forms of DOT that are fully backed by the underlying asset on Asset Hub, allowing the derivative asset to be exchanged for the underlying asset on the reserve chain backing it.

 Let's review two of these example asset transfer use cases: **Asset Teleportation** and **Reserve Asset Transfer**.